Research on Childhood Cancers

 As clinical trials are increasingly restricted to smaller numbers of patients who are defined by the molecular characteristics of their tumors rather than where the tumors originated in the body, collaboration among children’s cancer centers and a strong national clinical research program are essential to ensure that trials enroll sufficient numbers of participants to produce meaningful results.

-Another challenge is that very little is known about the causes of childhood cancers.
-A small percentage of cancers in children and adolescents can be linked to inherited genetic abnormalities or exposures to diagnostic or therapeutic radiation, but the role of environmental exposures, including infectious agents and toxic chemicals, is unclear.
+Another challenge is that, although most cancers in children (and adults) are thought to develop as a result of genetic changes that lead to uncontrolled cell growth and eventually cancer, the causes of most of these genetic changes in children are unknown.
+A small percentage of cancers in children can be linked to inherited genetic changes or to exposure to diagnostic or therapeutic radiation.
+But environmental causes have not been identified for most childhood cancers.
 As a result, identifying opportunities to prevent childhood cancer may be difficult.

 In addition, the types of cancers children develop, and the biology of those cancers, generally differ from those of cancers diagnosed in adults.
-For example, tumors of developing organs and tissues (such as retinoblastomas in the eye and osteosarcomas in bone) are more common in children.
+For example, tumors that originate in developing organs and tissues (such as retinoblastomas in the eye and osteosarcomas in bone) are more common in children.

 Moreover, most childhood cancers have relatively few genetic alterations, and they often lack the genetic targets for treatments that have been developed and approved for cancers occurring in adults.
 And drugs that target signaling pathways that are active in some adult cancers might be difficult to use in children, given that many of these signaling pathways are essential for normal development.

-In fact, childhood cancers are often driven by genetic alterations that are distinct from those that occur in adult cancers.
-As an example, some childhood cancers are initiated by fusion genes that result from chromosomal translocations that produce "fusion oncoproteins."
-Few treatments have been developed to date that target these types of cancer-causing genetic alterations.
+In fact, the genetic changes that drive childhood cancers are often distinct from those in adult cancers.
+For example, chromosomal translocations that fuse parts of different genes together to form fusion oncoproteins are common in childhood cancer.
+Although fusion oncoproteins are also found in some adult cancers, those found in children have proven particularly difficult to target.
 Another contributing factor to the small number of targeted therapies for childhood cancers is that the rarity of these diseases has been an impediment to commercial drug development.